Federal Medical Centre, Bida

-The Federal Medical Centre, Bida (FMCBida) is a federal medical center own by the federal government of Nigeria and built by the Sani Abacha military administration, it was built in 1997 and its also has a medical institution resided beside it in Bida, Niger state.
+The Federal Medical Centre, Bida (FMCBida) is a federal medical center owned by the federal government of Nigeria and built by the Sani Abacha military administration.
+It was built in 1997 and it also has a medical institution resided beside it in Bida, Niger state.

 The medical center has three major role headed which Chairman Management is the head of office Dr Ishaq Usman, it has an outpost at Gurara Local Government.

 Government

 With the new administration in 2018, the Board Management inaugurated a new member commissioned by Prof. Adewale Minister of Health to create opportunities for the youth who participated in and supported the victory of the new government.